mtynior/match/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue.svg" />
 </p>

-## Geting started
+## Getting started

 ### Swift Package Manager
-You can add Match to your project by adding it as a depency in your Package.swift file:
+You can add Match to your project by adding it as a dependency in your Package.swift file:
 ```swift
 // swift-tools-version:5.5
 // The swift-tools-version declares the minimum version of Swift required to build this package.